The 12 Principles of Animation in GIFsShawn Forno 02.15.2017

 Straight Ahead Action and Pose-to-Pose

 Pose-to-pose animation works from key drawings set at intervals in a scene.
 It’s like a blueprint.
 Straight ahead animation starts at the first drawing and works its way through the action to the end of the scene.
-It’s all about production style and technique.
+It’s all about animated video production style and technique.

 Nothing in the universe stops all at once, so the same goes for animation.
 When a character starts or stops certain parts of their body lag behind.
 Follow through and overlapping action depict that echo or delay to either create realism or enhance the action.